DukeLivingHistory/RLH-Site-Code/README.md

 For Facebook sharing functionality (which uses Facebook's SDK) to work, you'll need to set up an application through Facebook and provide the client ID.
 This is optional for site functionality.

 ### Building
 Building assets requires npm or yarn to be installed locally.
 To compile production ready assets, run `npm run build:js`, `npm run build:css`, or just `npm run build` to compile production-ready assets.
-(Note that the package.json folder includes scripts for deployment as well, which relies on having a separate repo which can be integrated with whatever CI/CD tool you want.
+(Note that the package.json file includes scripts for deployment as well, which relies on having a separate repo which can be integrated with whatever CI/CD tool you want.
 This project uses [DeployHQ](https://www.deployhq.com/) for to push to a number of production and staging servers).

 ## Thanks
 * [Able Player](https://github.com/ableplayer/ableplayer)